 top of page

-Titan Partners is a privacy conscious organisation.
-This policy demonstrates our commitment to your privacy.
-We are bound by the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles (APP) set out in the Privacy Act.
+Titan Partners is a privacy and legal compliance conscious organisation.
+This Privacy and AML/CTF Compliance Statement (Statement) demonstrates our commitment to your privacy.
+We are bound by the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles (APPs) set out in the Privacy Act.

 From time to time, Titan Partners is required to collect, hold, use and/or disclose personal information relating to individuals (including, but not limited to, its clients, contractors, suppliers and employees) and Titan Partners data and information in the performance of its business activities.